What is a Car’s Rear End or Rear Differential?

 Differential housing

 The differential housing, often simply referred to as the diff housing, performs a critical function within the vehicle’s drivetrain.
 It encases the differential gear assemblies and endures the mechanical stresses exerted by the gears.
 The differential housing is constructed from robust materials such as ductile cast iron or aluminum.
-It is engineered to support different propulsion systems and withstand the rigors of driving.
+It is engineered to support different propulsion systems and withstand the rigours of driving.

-Considering its role in vehicle safety and performance, the differential housing’s design and material choice are vital for its durability.
+Considering its role in vehicle safety and performance, the differential housing’s design and material choice is vital for its durability.
 It also affects the ability to protect the internal components of the differential.
 For example, external contaminants and damage.
 When navigating through challenging road conditions, including potholes and rough terrain, the integrity of the differential housing is paramount in shielding the vehicle’s differential gears.

 Axle housing